Deopen/LanChat/README.md

 Welcome to the LanChat

-Chat System for Conference,GroupMessage,Offline_Message,Shared WhiteBoard, With Star Topology,in local network , With Prefect Persian Documents (100 Pages) , Most Of Messages Are Encrypted .
+Chat System for Conference,GroupMessage,Offline_Message,Shared WhiteBoard, With Star Topology,in local network ,
+With Perefect Persian Documents (100 Pages) ,
+Most Of Messages Are Encrypted .

 I'm not good in english , but this project contains good readme and documents in